louislam/uptime-kuma/CONTRIBUTING.md

 # Project Info

-First of all, thank you everyone who made pull requests for Uptime Kuma, I never thought GitHub Community can be that nice!
-And also because of this, I also never thought other people actually read my code and edit my code.
-It is not structured and commented so well, lol.
-Sorry about that.
+First of all, I want to thank everyone who made pull requests for Uptime Kuma.
+I never thought the GitHub Community would be so nice!
+Because of this, I also never thought that other people would actually read and edit my code.
+It is not very well structured or commented, sorry about that.

 The project was created with vite.js (vue3).
 Then I created a subdirectory called "server" for server part.
 Both frontend and backend share the same package.json.